 - 1/2 to 3/4 cup reduced sodium chicken broth, divided

 Place rimmed sheet pan in oven and Preheat the oven to 425°F.

 While the sheet tray is heating, prepare your potatoes by cutting in quarters if small or about 1″ chunks if larger.
 Place in a bowl and drizzle with 2 tablespoons olive oil, about a teaspoon of spice blend (or more) and salt & pepper as desired.
 Toss to coat.

-Once the oven signals 425 degrees, remove the tray, toss the potatoes on the hot tray and quickly without too much fuss, knock the majority of them over so cut side is down, Replace tray in oven.
+Once the oven signals 425 degrees, remove the tray, toss the potatoes on the hot tray and quickly without too much fuss, so you don’t lose the heat on the sheet tray, knock the majority of them over so cut side is down.
+Quickly arrange the sausage around the potatoes.
+Replace tray in oven.
 Roast for about 15 minutes while preparing the rest of the ingredients.

 Using the same bowl, combine the bell peppers, onion, Brussels sprouts and garlic.
 Drizzle with a tablespoon of olive oil, a teaspoon spice blend and salt & pepper as desired.
 Set aside until the potatoes have reached the 15 minute mark.

-Halfway through the cooking time, or when the bottoms of the vegetables are beginning to brown, remove the tray and stir and drizzle with another 1/4 cup of chicken broth.
+About halfway through the cooking time, around 15 minutes or so, or when the bottoms of the vegetables are beginning to brown (watch closely) remove the tray and stir and drizzle with another 1/4 cup of chicken broth.
+Replace in the oven.
 Remove when vegetables are tender and golden brown.